-HSMs, (key material).
+HSMs, (and key material).

-RO operations will require 2 personnel to complete tasks.

 Access to the Root CA systems will require a minimum of 3 personnel; noting at least one to be a government employee to assert oversight of the PKI Service Providers personnel routine maintenance operations on Root CA systems.
 The PKI is designed so that any two of four Operators, with any two of six smart card tokens, are required for sensitive PKI operations.